-The revised results of the 48th Annual Actuarial Valuation of the City of Grand Rapids General Retirement System are presented in this report.
+The results of the 49th Annual Actuarial Valuation of the City of Grand Rapids General Retirement System are presented in this report.
 The purpose of the annual valuation is to measure the System's funding progress and to determine the City's contribution rate for the ensuing fiscal year in accordance with the established funding policy.
 The results of the valuation may not be applicable for other purposes.

-The date of the valuation was June 30, 2015.
+The date of the valuation was June 30, 2016.

 This report should not be relied on for any purpose other than those described above.
 It was prepared at the request of the Board and is intended for use by the Retirement System and those designated or approved by the Board.
 This report may be provided to parties other than the Retirement System only in its entirety and only with the permission of the Board.
+GRS is not responsible for unauthorized use of this report.